 - Hybrid Cloud: Combination of on-prem infrastructure or private cloud with a public cloud

-Select right cloud service provider
+Select the right cloud service provider

 It is critical to select the right service provider as a part of the organization’s cloud enablement.
 Below are some key areas to consider when selecting a cloud service provider.

 - Certifications & Standards: Certifications provide assurance to cloud service customers that their critical security requirements are met.
-Key areas to review are existence of structured processes, effective data management, good knowledge management and service status visibility.
+Key areas to review are the existence of structured processes, effective data management, good knowledge management, and service status visibility.
 It is also critical to understand how the provider plans to resource and support continuous adherence to these standards.

 - Technologies & Service Roadmap: Evaluating if the cloud service provider’s platform supports the technologies in the organization’s current environment, is an important step.
-Equally important is to understand the service provider’s long term service roadmap and carefully validate if the roadmap suits the organization’s needs in long term.
+Equally important is to understand the service provider’s long-term service roadmap and carefully validate if the roadmap suits the organization’s needs in long term.